 - 1. Is the problem town wide?
 Is it restricted to one area?
 Problem areas need to be described as accurately as possible. - 2.
 What is the nature of the problem? - Snow How much on road and at what rate is it falling? - Ice How bad and what locations? - Debris What size?
 Is it blocking traffic?
 Is Loader needed?
 Are wires involved? - Washouts How large of an area?
 Are signs and barrels needed?
 Are cones needed?
 Are there potholes? - Emergency Access Police, Fire, Ambulance, Rescue cannot get to a certain location because of a specific road condition. - Police Personnel Is an officer able to stay until Highway personnel arrive? - 3.
-The DPW will determine how and what will be needed to correct the issue, but any

-- assistance from the Police Department and/or Fire Department will be greatly appreciated to help with a more timely and precise response. - 4.
-When a DPW employee arrives on duty, that person will be in immediate contact with the Police Department to inform them from the beginning of the problem to the end of the problem.
+The DPW will determine how and what will be needed to correct the issue, but any assistance from the Police Department and/or Fire Department will be greatly appreciated to help with a more timely and precise response. - 4.
+When a DPW employee arrives on duty, that person will be in immediate contact with the

-Town Road and Sidewalk Operations:
+Town Road and Sidewalk Operations